Bowlees Visitor Centre

 Cafe 1618 @ Bowlees

 An upstairs gallery provides an exhibiton space for local artists and photographers.
-The next exhibiton which will run until February, will feature the work of four local artists: Paul Morgan-Clarke, Glynnis Carter, Simon Wilson and Treveor Cragg who have taken their inspiration from the North Pennines landscape.
+The current exhibiton which runs until the end of April, features the work of four local artists: Paul Morgan-Clarke, Glynnis Carter, Simon Wilson and Treveor Cragg who have taken their inspiration from the North Pennines landscape.

 Childrens' activities are available all year round - come and make a badge to remind you of your visit to the North Pennines or investigate the rocks and fossils in our Rock Box.
 Just ask at reception for further details.

 Upper Teesdale provides a wealth of opportunities for learning outside the classroom.
 Contact Nic Cullens on 00833 622145 or email Nicola@northpenninesaonb.org.uk for further details.